FrankCasanova/esp32-projects-collection/fading-lights/README.md

 2. Yellow LED fades in over 2 seconds
 3. Green LED fades in over 2 seconds
 4. All LEDs fade out in sequence over 0.5 seconds each
+5. The device enters light sleep mode for 10 seconds between cycles

 The cycle then repeats indefinitely.